-The FHWA has determined that the transportation use of the trail, together with minimization, mitigation, and enhancement measures incorporated into the project does not adversely affect the activities, features, and attributes that qualify the resource for protection under Section 4(f).
-Because of these factors, the FHWA believes that the project alternatives qualify as de minimis impacts.
+The FHWA has determined that the proposed action and alternatives will not adversely affect the activities, features, and attributes that qualify the resource for protection under Section 4(f).

+Accordingly, FHWA finds that the transportation use will have a de minimis impact on the historic resource.